 Several government agencies provide information regarding safe disposal of sharps.
 Please refer to the FDA’s website (“Needles and Other Sharps (Safe Disposal Outside of Health Care Settings)”).

-The following disposal options and sequence should be considered when disposing of Unwanted Medicines and Sharps:
+The following disposal options and sequence should be considered when disposing of expired or unwanted medicines and sharps:

 To protect your privacy, consumers are reminded to remove all personally identifiable information on medication labels or packaging before disposing of Unwanted Medicines.

-Convenient Locations: Community kiosk drop-off sites allow residents to bring expired or Unwanted Medicines and Sharps to free, convenient, locations for proper disposal.
-For more information, please visit the Convenient Locations portion of the MED-Project web site.
+Convenient Locations: Community kiosk drop-off sites allow residents to bring expired or unwanted medicines and sharps to free and convenient locations for proper disposal.
+For more information, please visit the Convenient Locations section of our website (click here).

 Mail-Back Packages: Mail-Back services may be available to residents upon request.
-For more information, please visit the Mail-Back portion of the MED-Project website.
+For more information, please visit the Mail-Back section of our website.

 In-Home Disposal: If no disposal instructions are given on the drug labeling and no take-back program is available in your area, throw the drugs in the household trash following these steps:

 Never place Sharps in the trash or recycling, and never flush them down the toilet.
-Disposing of Sharps in the trash or recycling may put trash and sewage workers, janitors, housekeepers, household members, and children at risk of being harmed.
+Disposing of sharps in the trash or recycling may put trash and sewage workers, janitors, housekeepers, household members, and children as risk of being harmed.